How to Run a Project Post-Mortem with Free Meeting & Report Templates

 The risk you run when using a post-mortem survey is that your team may be too busy to fill it out.
 So if you do go this route, be ready to follow up for responses.
 Or, better yet, make the post-mortem questionnaire short and simple.

 Project post-mortem survey questions could be as simple as “what worked” and “what didn’t work.”
-Or you can go deeper by asking your team to rate overall team performance on a scale of 1-10, like we’ve done in this project post-mortem survey template.
+Or you can go deeper by asking your team to rate overall team performance on a scale of 1-10, like we’ve done in this pre-meeting survey example.

 Option 2: Book prep time on attendee calendars